gowthamgts/blog/content/_index.md

 Thanks for stopping by.
 My name is Gowtham Gopalakrishnan and I currently work as 1x systems engineer at [Freshworks](https://freshworks.com).
-I help manage SMTP services for all Freshworks products.
+I ~~help manage SMTP services~~ am currently developing webhooks as a service from scratch using golang for all Freshworks products.
 I'm planning to write here regularly about the things I learn along the way.

 ---